About Merida Roman Theatre

 The Merida Roman Theatre or “Teatro Romano” is one of the most impressive of the ruins of this former colony of the Roman Empire.
 Together, these ruins, which include Guadiana Bridge and Merida Amphitheatre, form the UNESCO World Heritage site of the Archaeological Ensemble of Mérida.

-Constructed in approximately 15-16 BC and able to accommodate almost 6,000 people, the Merida Roman Theatre would have been one of many public buildings erected in the area.
-At the time, Merida was known as Augusta Emerita and was the capital of Lusitania.
+Constructed in approximately 15-16 BC, the Merida Roman Theatre would have been one of many public buildings erected in the area.
+At the time, Merida was known as Emerita Augusta and was the capital of Roman Lusitania.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.